 A dashboard camera might seem like an unnecessary and costly investment, especially if you consider yourself a safe driver.
 You don’t get into accidents, why would you need to record boring footage of you driving to work?
 In fact, the opposite is true.
 A dashcam can be a great investment, especially if you’re a safe driver.

 There are a few driving scenarios in which one person almost always takes the blame.
 For example, if someone is rear-ended, the car behind will typically be the one held accountable.
 Those situations aren’t always cut and dry, however.
 Sometimes a driver will cut off another and get rear-ended as a result.
 The driver behind may end up being held responsible, even though the other driver was at fault.

 Accidents often come down to he said/she said impasses.
 You may be a safe driver, but there are a lot of unsafe drivers out there who may put you at risk.
 Short of reliable witnesses, there is rarely a way to prove your innocence in a situation involving an unsafe driver.
 Except for, of course, if you own a dashboard camera.
-The nature of accidents is that they are unexpected — that’s why you need a dashcam that can be counted on in the most difficult situations, including low-light and extreme weather conditions.
-These best dashcams are up to the task.
-They include smart dashcam with WiFi and app compatibility, as well as no-nonsense options that you can forget about until you need them.
+The nature of accidents is that they are unexpected — that’s why you need a WiFi-connected dashcam that can be counted on in the most difficult situations, including low-light and extreme weather conditions.
+These best smart dashcams are up to the task.
+They include smart dashcams with WiFi and app compatibility and no-nonsense options that you can forget about until you need them.